AdobeDocs/experience-manager-64.en/help/sites-administering/dtm.md

 ## Associating a Dynamic Tag Management Configuration With Your Site {#associating-a-dynamic-tag-management-configuration-with-your-site}

 Associate your Dynamic Tag Management configuration with the pages of your web site so that AEM adds the required script to the pages.
 Associate the root page of your site with the configuration.
-All descendents of that page inherit the association.
-If required, you can override the association on a descendent page.
+All descendants of that page inherit the association.
+If required, you can override the association on a descendant page.

-Use the following procedure to associate a page and the decsendents with a Dynamic Tag Management configuration.
+Use the following procedure to associate a page and the descendants with a Dynamic Tag Management configuration.

 1. Open the root page of your site in the classic UI.
 1. Use Sidekick to open the page properties.